 You can also find a few employee self-service features that your team can take advantage of, which let them keep track of their payroll information like tips and wages.
-And when you use a payroll solution that integrates with Homebase, we’ll take care of your timesheet submissions and make sure there aren’t any errors before payroll day.

 The best payroll service, whether you’re looking for an app for your mobile device or a solution you can use on the computer (or both), your payroll company should prioritize making your payroll process as easy as possible.
 It should also ensure accuracy and security so you can remain compliant with federal and state laws.

 Another top priority you should look for in payroll software is one that offers great customer service.
 After all, payroll comes with a plethora of questions, so you need a reliable partner to answer them and help with any issues that may arise.
+Don’t worry

 Homebase also helps you avoid missed breaks, overtime errors, missed clock-ins, and other mistakes that could spark a payroll audit.

 - Homebase – Homebase is a scheduling, time tracking, payroll, and much more software service that focuses on small businesses and restaurants.
 Over 100,000 small businesses have used Homebase’s services.

 - Gusto – Gusto is an HR and payroll service that has been servicing small businesses since 2012.